 oo...o.o.oo.o...o.oo.ooo...o..o.

-As capable we are of seeing the surface of the image as a possible coordinate system, that much more open we'll be towards the perception of complex rhythmical forms.
 The obvious question is just where do we get the coordinate system?
 Well, where do we get the tempo of music before it starts?
 No silence, and no white paper have it.
 We have to wait for the music to start and bring the idea of tempo: at the same moment reading of rhythm begins.
 The visual elements of the image are the coordinates for themselves, and their own rhythm.
-This also concludes that the whole idea of tempo is just an intermediate tool, a derivative of rhythm itself - so let's by all means leave the metronome in the practice room.
+This also concludes that the whole idea of tempo is just an intermediate tool, a derivative of rhythm itself – so let's by all means leave the metronome in the practice room.

 rhythm